 Our College Readiness Academy (CRA) is a free program that provides college preparation to New Americans and others who are not yet ready for college and would like additional support navigating higher education.

-This program practices the same skills as expensive prep classes run by colleges that cost $1,300 to $3,000.
-Most students show great improvement on the Accuplacer test and need fewer reading and writing classes.
+This program practices the same skills as expensive prep classes run by colleges.
+Most students need fewer reading and writing classes.
 Some students will even be ready to begin college-level (general education) classes.
 Our college partners are Saint Paul College, Hennepin Technical College and Metropolitan State University.
 Our adult education partner is Hubbs Center.